spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/content-items/references/reference-information-content-item-widgets-types.md

 ## Product set content item widget

-The widget allows you to add a Product Set content item to any placeholders of a page or block.
+The widget lets you add a Product Set content item to any placeholders of a page or block.
 The Product Set widget can be displayed as a slider or carousel.

 **Use case example:** The widget can be used to display a product set containing, for example, Basic Office Supplies, on a page from which your customers can select and add an item or all items to the cart with one click.